We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sex without enough lubrication

-The act of sex involves a lot of friction, which can cause trauma to your labia and entire vaginal area unless it’s properly lubricated.
+The act of sex involves a lot of friction, which can cause trauma to your labia and entire vaginal area unless there’s proper lubrication.
 Use this guide to find the best lubrication for you.

-Your doctor (usually a gynecologist) will ask about your medical and sexual history as well as your symptoms and then do a physical exam.
-A swab or, less commonly, a tissue sample may be taken and sent to a lab to determine if you have an infection, and if so, whether it is bacterial, parasitic, or fungal in nature.
+A doctor (usually a gynecologist) will ask about your medical and sexual history as well as your symptoms and then conduct a physical exam.
+A swab or, less commonly, a tissue sample may be taken and sent to a lab to determine if you have an infection and, if so, whether it is bacterial, parasitic, or fungal in nature.

-Your doctor will also look for any abnormalities, like a cyst.
-If there’s any suspicion of vaginal or vulvar cancer, your doctor may perform a biopsy of the tissue.
+A doctor will also look for any abnormalities like a cyst.
+If there’s any suspicion of vaginal or vulvar cancer, they may perform a biopsy of the tissue.

 Treatment will largely depend on what’s causing your labia to swell.
-If you have a yeast infection, your doctor may tell you to use over-the-counter (OTC) antifungal creams or prescribe one to you.
+If you have a yeast infection, a doctor may tell you to use over-the-counter (OTC) antifungal creams, or they may prescribe one.
 Bacterial infections may require antibiotics.

 Labia irritation from allergies or sex may respond to OTC or prescription hydrocortisone or steroid creams.
-A particularly problematic Bartholin’s cyst may need to be lanced and drained or even surgically removed.
+A medical professional may need to lance, drain, or even surgically remove a particularly problematic Bartholin’s cyst.

 Try the following to help treat and prevent labia swelling: